ChukwubelijeOnodugo/ThatGuyChike/README.md

-- 👋 Hi, I’m @ThatGuyChike
-- 👀 I’m interested in everything?
-- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on anything tbh
-- 📫 Catch me on Twitter @ThatGuyChike
+- 👋 Hi, I’m @ThatGuyChike.
+Aspiring frontend dev.
+I've mostly built small things so far.
+I'm currently learning Recat.
+Looking to get acquainted with mid-size projects.

 <!---
 ThatGuyChike/ThatGuyChike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.